Semantic-Org/Semantic-UI-React/.github/CONTRIBUTING.md

 }
 ```

-If you're component requires event handlers, it is a stateful class component.
+If your component requires event handlers, it is a stateful class component.
 Want to know [why][15]?

 ```js
 class MyComponent extends Component {